NIH (National Institutes of Health) Graduate Partnerships Program

 Individual Partnerships - Students currently enrolled in a Ph.D. program who would like to perform part or all of the dissertation research at the NIH, may develop an individual agreement between an NIH Investigator and the graduate university.
 Individual agreements are open to US Citizens, US Permanent Residents, and Foreign Nationals currently enrolled in a PhD or equivalent program.

-Deadlines (internal and external) for scholarships and fellowships listed on the Middlebury website can be found on the Dates and Deadlines page; external deadlines are also listed on program websites.
-See other details at the NIH Website.
+Final deadline for the GPP program is Dec.
+1, 2014 ; external deadlines are also listed on program websites.
+See other details at the NIH GPP Webpage.

 Prospective candidates for OITE-administered GPP programs must apply online.
 Applications must be submitted concurrently to both the GPP and the partner university.